hatzisn/B4X-SocialShare-Library/README.md

 # B4X-SocialShare-Library

 This is a library to share text in all social apps and not only...
-I compiled the code into a library and made it a lot easier for me and for everyone to use it.
+You can create from the code a b4xlib and make it a lot easier to use it by creating a >>zip<< file adding in there the manifest.txt as well as the SocialShare.bas file and change the extension to b4xlib.
 Usage:

 B4X: